Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/vep/how-to-use-ensembl-vep.md

 There are two ways to upload your variant data:

-Paste: simply copy and paste your variant information (in VCF) into the large text box displaying ‘Paste data’.

-- Paste: simply copy and paste your variant information (in VCF) into the large text box displaying ‘Paste data’.
+1. __Paste__: simply copy and paste your variant information (in VCF) into the large text box displaying ‘Paste data’.

 <figure>
   <img src="media/paste-data-vep.png" width="450" alt="Pasting data into VEP"/>